 What to Serve Asparagus With

-- Serve as a side dish with Baked Chicken Breasts, grilled meats, steaks or roasts
+- Serve as a side dish with Baked Chicken Breasts or Chicken Pot Pie.

 - Asparagus pairs very well with salmon recicpes.
 Herb Crusted Baked Salmon, grilled, baked or broiled.